ArmaOverthrow/Overthrow/README.md

 * Buy and sell just about in any-game item/vehicle/weapon for currency at local shops and gun dealers
 * Capture towns and military objectives, island by island
 * Dynamic economy/Regional pricing/Trade
-* Buy and sell real estate with pricing affected by regional politics
+* Buy, sell and lease real estate with prices affected by regional politics
 * Fast travel to any owned real estate or camp
 * Manipulate the markets with guns or piles of cash
 * Recruit and arm civilians with easy to use commands, dont fiddle with scroll menus for 5 mins to tell them to pick up a gun